clegaspi/saml_reader/README.md

 ### Running the CLI

-This tool can accept a SAML response as properly-formatted XML or a base64-encoded string, either in a file, from the system clipboard, or from a pipe.
+This tool can accept a SAML response as properly-formatted XML or a base64-encoded string, or it can be extracted directly from a HAR file dump.
+The data can be input from a file, from the system clipboard, or from a Unix pipe.

 #### Reading from a file with different types